Jdiaz651/Obsidian-Vault/Rust Notes/Module 1 - Rust Basics.md

 - Safe concurrent programming
 - Applications requiring high reliability

-Remember: Rust's learning curve might seem steep, but the benefits of its design decisions become clear as you work with larger, more complex programs.
+Remember: Rust's learning curve might seem steep, but the benefits of its design decisions become clear as you work with larger, more complex programs